sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study-plan.md

   - In particular, it is possible to choose up to a maximum of **15 ECTS** of courses outside the Degree Course, which will however be counted as a maximum of **12 ECTS**.
 This is to give you the possibility of choosing, for purely personal interest, one course outside the degree of 6 ECTS and another of 9, for example.

-- **18 ECTS credits** can be chosen from the Applied Computer Science course catalog
+- **18 ECTS credits** must be chosen from the Applied Computer Science course catalog

 - **6 ECTS credits** must be chosen from the Law and Economics course catalog